 Use this calculator to work out the amount of mulch you might require to cover an area of ground at a specified depth.
-This mulch calculator returns an estimate of the amount of mulch you might need and the number of bags (in cubic feet for US and litres for UK).
+This mulch calculator returns an estimate of the amount of mulch you might need.

 Whilst every effort has been made in building this mulch calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This mulch calculator is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

 Don’t be left wondering how mulch is too mulch!
 With our handy calculator, you can work out how much mulch you need without even having to get your hands dirty.